-Negative effects to listed salmonids and other fish from general construction noise and visual disturbance would be minimized through implementation of the measures identified in Section 1.4.
+Negative effects to listed salmonids and other fish from general construction noise and visual disturbance would be minimized through implementation of the Standard Measures and Best Management Practices identified in Section 1.4.
 All in-stream work and equipment use, and other work activity below the OHWM, would be restricted to the period when anadromous fish species presence is lowest (June 15-October 15).

 Exposure to individual fish is expected to be minimal, and those fish that are exposed could readily relocate to nearby suitable habitat upstream or downstream of the project site.
-Upon cessation of work, it is anticipated that fish movement and access would return to preconstruction conditions.
-The project would not result in long term changes to the water chemistry or physical characteristics (e.g., substrate and flow) of the watercourses after construction is complete, disturbed areas have been stabilized, and vegetation is reestablished.
+Upon cessation of work, it is anticipated that fish movement and access would return to pre-construction conditions.
+The project would not result in long term changes to the water chemistry or physical characteristics (e.g., substrate and flow) of the watercourses after construction is complete, disturbed areas have been stabilized, and vegetation is re-established.